 When a product is created or updated in DEAR during the download process, a link is established between the product and variant unique Amazon ID and DEAR unique product ID.
 This link is used when products are matched against sale order lines in Amazon and when subsequent product downloads occur.

-Amazon maintains a hierarchical structure of categories while DEAR categories are all treated as the same level.
+Amazon maintains a hierarchical structure of categories while DEAR categories are all treated at the same level.
 Only the first (top-level) category of an Amazon product is linked to DEAR.

 First, DEAR attempts to search for a product family by name using the Amazon product title.

-If not found, DEAR then searches DEAR product by Amazon product (or variant) SKU.
+If not found, DEAR then searches for DEAR product by Amazon product (or variant) SKU.

-DEAR products must have unique names while all Amazon variations names also differs.
-Variation namecontains from family name + “(Option1Value, Option2Value, ...).
+DEAR products must have unique names while all Amazon variations names also differ.
+Variation name consists of family name + “(Option1Value, Option2Value, ...)".

 During product download, DEAR automatically creates product categories and product brands for all product types in Amazon.